-The High School Journey Begins with a Plan: A Transition Plan
+The High School Journey Begins: Mapping Transition Services

-This roadmap is designed to give families of students with disabilities, ages 12 to age 22, an overview of the milestones needed to assist their youth to become college, career and life ready.
-The mission of Florida's Early Learning-20 education system is to increase the proficiency of all students within one seamless, efficient system, by allowing them the opportunity to expand their knowledge and skills through learning opportunities and research valued by students, parents, and communities.
-The individual educational plan (IEP) is a required document that maps out the support needs of students with disabilities.
-The IEP also describes the educational journey students take each year to help them reach their goals.
+This roadmap is designed to give families of students with disabilities, ages 14 (and before age 14) to age 22, an overview of the milestones needed to assist students with disabilities to achieve their greatest potential.
+The goal of the public school system in Florida is to graduate all students ready for college and career.
+Students are college and career ready when they are prepared to succeed in postsecondary education and post-school career training.
+A successful transition to adult life requires careful planning and a partnership between students, families, schools, school districts and community agencies.
+Life after high school or post-school life, includes many options.
+Post-school plans may include going to college, receiving services from adult agencies, getting a job, living independently and participating in community activities.
+Parents often ask about what the law provides for students with disabilities.
+The individual educational plan (IEP) is a required document that maps the supports students need.
+The IEP also describes the educational journey students will take each year to help them reach their goals.
 As students age, the IEP requirements change.
-By the age of 14, or to be operational on the first day of high school, an IEP becomes a Transition Individual Educational Plan or TIEP.
+By the age of 16, an IEP becomes a Transition Individual Educational Plan or TIEP.
 The TIEP includes both IEP and TIEP components.
 The TIEP charts the supports and transition services that assist students to be college, career and life ready!
-See the two tables below for more information.
+See the chart below.